Lapin0t/phd-manuscript/main/01_introduction.typ

 mostly left to esthetic judgment and to time.
 By inflicting upon oneself the rigor of entirely formal reasoning as is done when using proof assistants, there is no other way than to rationalize the concepts down to their core.
-When programming, nothing can be "left for the reader", the gentleman's agreement providing an escape hatch for uninteresting and tedious mathematical writing, on facts which are usually self-evident for trained mathematicians with a good _mental_ representation of the objects in question.
-When programming, such _boilerplate_ or _glue code_, is usually linked it to improper data representations or abstractions and it is resolved by refactoring.
+When programming, nothing can be "left for the reader", which is the gentleman's agreement providing an escape hatch for uninteresting and tedious mathematical writing, on facts which are usually self-evident for trained mathematicians with a good _mental_ representation of the objects in question.
+When programming, such "boilerplate" or "glue code", is usually caused improper data representations or missing abstractions and it can be resolved by refactoring.
+As such, formalization can encourage mathematicians to question the presentational status quo, and provide sound criteria for judging the suitability of abstractions.

 A third aspect concerns _accessibility_.
 Programming is quite notable for its number of self-taught practitioners, sometimes of very young age or otherwise